livekit/livekit-recorder/README.md

 health_port: http port to serve status (optional)
 log_level: valid levels are debug, info, warn, error, fatal, or panic.
 Defaults to debug
 template_address: template url base, can be used to host your own templates.
 Defaults to https://recorder.livekit.io/#
+insecure: should only be used for local testing
 redis: (service mode only)
     address: redis address, including port
     username: redis username (optional)